 All our trips are led by current students or recent graduates at the University of Idaho.
 They have first-hand knowledge of what it takes to be a successful student and offer invaluable insight.

 All trips have staff with Wilderness First-Responder certification (a wilderness based first-aid course), CPR, and are experienced leaders in the outdoors.

 No previous experience is necessary for our trips, but you must meet our essential eligibility criteria.
 If you have any concerns about the physical demands of a trip, please give us a call and we can answer your questions.

 Our trips are self sufficient.
 Together we cook all of our own food, pack all our own gear, set-up camp, and row our own boats/walk the miles.
 This offers a great opportunity to work as a team, builds bonds with fellow first-year students, develop communication skills, and learn to work as a team.
 These skills transfer directly to community living in the dorms/Greek Life and into the classroom.

 During the trips our staff will lead students through activities to help build confidence, leadership skills, communication skills, and show what it takes to be successful as a Vandal.

-Due to Covid-19, we will be waiving the $50 cancellation processing fee.
+There is a $50 cancellation processing fee deducted from all refunds.
 If you have to cancel for whatever reason, please let us know as soon as possible.
-At this moment, no refund will be issued for cancellations after the closing registration date.
+No refund will be issued for cancellations after the closing registration date.